Senior Care Services Victoria BC: Guide to Essential Support Programs

 - Information and referrals to appropriate services

-These services are available to residents of Esquimalt, Oak Bay, Saanich, Victoria, and View Royal, making help accessible throughout the region.
+These services are available to residents of Esquimalt, Oak Bay, Saanich, Victoria, and View Royal.

-Affordable and accessible housing presents a significant challenge for seniors in Victoria BC.
+Affordable and accessible housing is a significant challenge for seniors in Victoria BC.
 Several programs address these needs through financial assistance, home modifications, and emergency solutions.

 SAFER: Rent subsidies for low-income seniors

-The Shelter Aid for Elderly Renters (SAFER) program helps make rent affordable for BC seniors with low to moderate incomes.
-Starting April 2025, SAFER expanded eligibility to seniors with annual incomes below $40,000, up from the previous $37,240 limit.
-This change benefits approximately 1,600 more seniors, bringing the total recipients to about 25,000.
+The Shelter Aid for Elderly Renters (SAFER) program helps low- to moderate-income BC seniors afford rent.
+Starting April 2025, SAFER expanded eligibility to seniors with annual incomes below $40,000, up from $37,240.
+This change benefits approximately 1,600 additional seniors, bringing total recipients to about 25,000.

-Monthly cash payments are deposited directly into recipients’ bank accounts.
+Monthly cash payments go directly into recipients' bank accounts.
 The average monthly subsidy increased by nearly 30% to $337 for existing recipients.
-To qualify, applicants must:
+To qualify, you must:

 - Be 60 years or older